wp-plugins/youtube-embed-plus/readme.txt

 === YouTube ===
 Contributors: embedplus
 Plugin Name: YouTube Embed
-Tags: reddit, google+, google plus, comments, search, widget, sidebar, responsive, fluid, iphone, mobile, android, tablet, ipad, youtube playlist, playlists, playlist, wmode, hd, autohd, auto hd, seo, video analytics, analytics, google, google analytics, view count, vlog, vlogging, web videos, youtube analytics, youtube, youtube plugin, youtube shortcode, embed youtube, plugin, video, video shortcode, embed videos, youtube player, shortcode, simple, simple youtube, smart youtube playback, youtube embed, wordpress youtube embed, embedding youtube, youtube embedding, video plugin, https, ssl, secure, no-cookie, cookie, html5, youtube html5
+Tags: seo, video seo, rich snippets, reddit, google+, google plus, comments, search, widget, sidebar, responsive, fluid, iphone, mobile, android, tablet, ipad, youtube playlist, playlists, playlist, wmode, hd, autohd, auto hd, video analytics, analytics, google, google analytics, view count, vlog, vlogging, web videos, youtube analytics, youtube, youtube plugin, youtube shortcode, embed youtube, plugin, video, video shortcode, embed videos, youtube player, shortcode, simple, simple youtube, smart youtube playback, youtube embed, wordpress youtube embed, embedding youtube, youtube embedding, video plugin, https, ssl, secure, no-cookie, cookie, html5, youtube html5
 Requires at least: 2.9
 Tested up to: 3.7.1
-Stable tag: 5.1
+Stable tag: 6.0
 License: GPLv3 or later

 YouTube embed plugin with basic features and convenient defaults.
-Upgrade now to add view tracking and access to your very own analytics dashboard.
+Upgrade now to add tracking, instant video SEO tags, and much more!

 == Description ==

-**Celebrating over 200,000 downloads with new features:**
+**Celebrating over 250,000 downloads with new features:**

 * Built-in YouTube video search, viewing, and insertion right from your editor.
+* One-click Video SEO.
 * Analytics and deleted video alerts work with past YouTube videos that you embedded with many other YouTube plugins.
 * Review the latest web discussions about a video you want to embed before embedding it.
 * And more...

-This YouTube embed plugin for WordPress keeps things simple, but it can be upgraded for enhanced performance, privacy and security for you and your visitors.
+This YouTube embed plugin for WordPress keeps things simple, but it can be upgraded for enhanced SEO, performance, privacy and security for you and your visitors.
 It provides the basic features of the YouTube embedded player and will have you posting videos in seconds after installing it. **All you have to do is simply paste an unformatted YouTube link on its own line.**  Your YouTube embed will then show up when you preview or publish the post.
 The settings page has plenty of default options that you can automatically apply to all your embedded YouTube videos:

 * Automatically center all your videos
 * Automatically start playing your videos